Sports Coach Logo Sports Coach Training Principles Fitness Components

 • Skin rash - Sometimes, TRT can cause mild skin disorders such as skin acne or rashes.

-• Bodily sizes - TRT can alter aspects of your physical appearance, the effects are often directed to the body parts most commonly affected by LMT, such as breasts, which are enlarged, and testicles, which may shrink.
+• Bodily sizes - TRT can alter aspects of your physical appearance.
+The effects are often directed to the body parts most commonly affected by LMT, such as breasts, which are enlarged, and testicles, which may shrink.

 • Low sperm count - The volume of sperm already experiences a decrease in volume due to LMT, but TRT could potentially lower your sperm count, increasing the possibility of infertility.